 Any board can be used for cruising and carving so board selection all comes down to personal preference.
 However, many cruisers prefer longer, more flexible boards with loose trucks which can exaggerate carves and generate speed/energy out of turns using a technique called pumping.

-Check out our Choosing a Longboard Deck, Wheels, Trucks, and Bushings sections for advice on how to find an ideal setup for this discipline.
+Check out our Choosing Longboard Deck, Trucks, Wheels, and Bushings sections for advice on how to find an ideal setup for this discipline.

 FREESTYLE / DANCING